Governing Body Organisation

 The full Governing Body meets at least five times a year.
 At each meeting we receive a report from the Headteacher and minutes from the various committees.
 Other items are discussed or approved at specific times of the year for example exam results, plan for school improvement and budget.

-The main Governing Body is supported by four committees which meet at least once each term.
+The main Governing Body is supported by six committees which meet at least once each term.

 - The Curriculum & Performance committee deals with standards, curriculum, pastoral care and student well-being, SEND and Pupil Premium